 - A second toe that’s longer than the big toe

-Treatment for a Hammer Toe
+Hammer Toe Symptoms

 If the condition is mild, the first thing you need to do is stop wearing pointed shoes or footwear that is too small.
 Once that simple fix has been addressed, we recommend gently straightening out the toes manually several times throughout the day.
 If you have any blisters, do not pop them, as doing so could cause an infection.